“The Joanne Bingley Case Study”

 When will someone act to address these failures and the horrendous impact on families?

-This is why our founder Chris Bingley is calling for a Parliamentary Commission into Perinatal Mental Health
+This is why our founder Chris Bingley is calling for a Parliamentary Inquiry into Perinatal Mental Health

-The inquiry will provide an independent review and detailed investigation to understand and highlight the issues and policy areas and to answer:
+The inquiry report to be published in February 2015, will provide an independent review and detailed investigation to understand and highlight the issues and policy areas that need to change and recommendations to be implemented.

-The hope and desire is to end the many “avoidable deaths” which should be considered ”never events” and that by forcing compliance with care standards the NHS reduces the “unnecessary suffering” of mums, dads and families suffering with Postnatal Depression.
+The hope and desire is to end the many “avoidable deaths” which should be considered “never events” and prevent the “avoidable suffering” of families that has tragic consequences across the generations.